TechGrounds-Cloud8/cloud8-Tjomba1996/01-GitHub/Git-02.md

 # Markdown
+Using Word as a text editor and saving as a ".word" document can sometimes cause some issues.
+This is due to the fact that word adds layout code to the file, so it can interpret what the document is supposed to look like.
+Sometimes it's beneficial to use a different solution for a text file.
+This is why **Markdown** was introduced.
+This way you can use a "raw" text file, that is also still readable by the user, and with simple syntax, can be giving layout(to be interpreted by the system your using).

 ## Key terminology
+- Markdown = Is a text-to-html conversion tool, MarkUp-Language
 - WYSIWYG = "What you see is what you get".
 Word is an example of a WYSIWYG programm, as it shows you exactly what the document is gonna look like, while you're editing it
 - WYSIWYM = "What you see is what you mean".
 Markdown is a example of a WYSIWYM solution.
-The emphasis lies on the information giving and the exact layout is interpretted by by the rendering party.
+The emphasis lies on the information giving and the exact layout is interpreted by the rendering party.

 ## Exercise
 - Make a document with a chosen text editor